IpDaniel/fb-listing-ipa/README.md

-# Data Extraction, Formatting, and Uploading System
+# Data Extraction, Formatting, and Uploading System for Organic Social Media Marketing

 This project implements a highly flexible data management system that can connect to a PostgreSQL database, execute queries, format the results, and upload the formatted data to various destinations.